Hydrogen embrittlement: Prevention

-Hydrogen embrittlement can be prevented through several methods, all of which are centered on minimizing contact between the metal and hydrogen, particularly during fabrication and the electrolysis of water.
-Embrittling procedures such as acid pickling should be avoided, as should increased contact with elements such as sulfur and phosphate.
+Hydrogen embrittlement can be mitigated through several methods, all centred on minimising contact between the metal and hydrogen, particularly during fabrication and service.
+Embrittling procedures such as acid pickling should be carefully controlled, as should contact with species such as sulfur and phosphate.

-If the metal has not yet started to crack, hydrogen embrittlement can be reversed by removing the hydrogen source and causing the hydrogen within the metal to diffuse out through heat treatment.
-This de-embrittlement process, known as low hydrogen annealing or "baking", is used to overcome the weaknesses of methods such as electroplating which introduce hydrogen to the metal, but is not always entirely effective because a sufficient time and temperature must be reached.
-Tests such as ASTM F1624 can be used to rapidly identify the minimum baking time (by testing using careful design of experiments, a relatively low number of samples can be used to pinpoint this value).
-Then the same test can be used as a quality control check to evaluate if baking was sufficient on a per-batch basis.
+If the metal has not yet started to crack, hydrogen embrittlement can sometimes be reversed by removing the hydrogen source and causing the hydrogen within the metal to diffuse out through heat treatment.
+This de-embrittlement process, known as low hydrogen annealing or "baking", is commonly used after electroplating, although it is not always fully effective because a sufficient time and temperature must be reached.
+Tests such as ASTM F1624 can be used to identify the minimum baking time and to verify process adequacy.

-In the case of welding, often pre-heating and post-heating the metal is applied to allow the hydrogen to diffuse out before it can cause any damage.
-This is specifically done with high-strength steels and low alloy steels such as the chromium/molybdenum/vanadium alloys.
-Due to the time needed to re-combine hydrogen atoms into the hydrogen molecules, hydrogen cracking due to welding can occur over 24 hours after the welding operation is completed.
+In the case of welding, pre-heating and post-heating are often applied to allow hydrogen to diffuse out before it can cause damage.
+This is especially relevant for high-strength steels and low alloy steels such as chromium/molybdenum/vanadium alloys.
+Because hydrogen atoms require time to recombine into molecules, hydrogen cracking due to welding may occur more than 24 hours after welding is completed.

-Another way of preventing this problem is through materials selection.
-This will build an inherent resistance to this process and reduce the need for post-processing or constant monitoring for failure.
-Certain metals or alloys are highly susceptible to this issue, so choosing a material that is minimally affected while retaining the desired properties would also provide an optimal solution.
-Much research has been done to catalogue the compatibility of certain metals with hydrogen.
-Tests such as ASTM F1624 can also be used to rank alloys and coatings during materials selection to ensure (for instance) that the threshold of cracking is below the threshold for hydrogen-assisted stress corrosion cracking.
-Similar tests can also be used during quality control to more effectively qualify materials being produced in a rapid and comparable manner.
+Another way of reducing susceptibility is through appropriate materials selection.
+This can provide inherent resistance and reduce the need for post-processing or constant monitoring.
+Extensive work has been carried out to catalogue the compatibility of metals with hydrogen environments.

+Hydrogen embrittlement in power generation equipment

+Hydrogen embrittlement is considered an important degradation mechanism in power generation equipment operating in hydrogen-containing environments.
+Structural steels used in turbines, generators, pipelines and pressure vessels may experience hydrogen-assisted cracking, loss of ductility and accelerated fatigue damage during long-term service.
+In hydrogen-cooled turbo generators, hydrogen ingress into rotor steels and retaining ring materials has been associated with crack initiation and propagation under cyclic mechanical stresses.
+The susceptibility of steels to hydrogen-assisted degradation depends on microstructure, stress state, hydrogen concentration and environmental conditions.
+Various mitigation approaches, including surface coatings, optimized alloy design and hydrogen permeation barriers, have been proposed to reduce hydrogen-related damage in energy systems.